Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Methods

 \section{Methods}

 We performed DFT calculations primarily with the \texttt{Quantum Espresso} software package \cite{giannozzi2017advanced}.
 The SSSP database \cite{prandini2018precision} was used to vet pseudopotentials for convergence of the computed pressure, phonon frequencies, and formation energies.
 Accordingly, we chose the pseudopotential for Lu from Ref. \cite{topsakal2014accurate}, and the \texttt{pslibrary} pseudopotentials for N and H \cite{dal2014pseudopotentials}.
 Each relaxed structure had remaining forces under \texttt{1e-5} Ry/Bohr, and energy differences were under \texttt{1e-5} Ry.
 We used wavefunction plane-wave cutoffs of 75 Ry for the structures and charge density cutoffs of 300 Ry, though we performed convergence tests with higher values and found no differences.
-We generally used tight k-meshes corresponding to 0.13 \AA$^{-1}$, but did convergence tests with more k-points as needed, such as for Fig. \ref{fig:modeanalysis}.
+We generally used tight k-meshes corresponding to 0.13 \AA$^{-1}$, but did convergence tests with more k-points as needed, such as for Fig. \ref{fig:Lu8H23N_phonon_combined}(c).
 We used \texttt{Quantum Espresso}'s default atomic projections for the PDOS calculations, and used maximally localized Wannier functions \cite{marzari2012maximally, wu2018wanniertools} to create the minimal tight-binding model.
-The \texttt{phonopy} software \cite{togo2023first} was used the compute the phonon spectrum in Fig. \ref{fig:Lu8H23N_phonon}, in which the phonons are computed with the finite displacement method.
+The \texttt{phonopy} software \cite{togo2023first} was used to compute the phonon spectrum in Fig. \ref{fig:Lu8H23N_phonon_combined}(a), in which the phonons are computed with the finite displacement method.
 The shown phonon spectrum is interpolated from a $2\times 2 \times 2$ q-mesh.
-The \texttt{phonopy} calculation for the harmonic modes was performed using the default displacement distances of 0.0105\AA\ (equivalent to $\alpha = 0.34$ on our scale)
+The \texttt{phonopy} calculation for the harmonic modes was performed using the default displacement distances of 0.0105\AA.
+Density functional perturbation theory (DFPT) calculations \cite{baroni2001phonons} produced similar results.
+When using DFT+U \cite{wang2016local, tolba2018dft+} we placed U on Lu$_d$ orbitals.